 Overall, you are emotionally a completely different person as you get older (or so I hear).
 So emotionally, you should be much stronger to handle what life has to throw at you.
 Not to mention the additional wisdom that comes with age.

 Regardless of when you decide to have a child, there are going to be pros and cons.
-Honestly, it all depends on you and what you expect from the pregnancy and parenthood.
-Other factors come into play when deciding to have a child include: are you in a relationship?
+Honestly, it all depends on you and what you expect from pregnancy and parenthood.
+Other factors that come into play when deciding to have a child include: are you in a relationship?
 Does your partner want a child?
 Are you physically ready for everything that pregnancy is going to throw at you?
 If you answer no to any of these, now is probably not the best time to have a child.
 The best thing you can do is prepare yourself, so in the future, you can possibly make the decision responsibly.